-4.4 Fish
+3.4 Fish

 The marine environment surrounding Illeginni Islet provides a diversity of fish habitat including many reef habitats typical of atolls in the central Pacific, protected lagoon habitats, and deeper ocean habitats surrounding Kwajalein Atoll.
-There are seven species of fish that require consultation that have the potential to occur in the Action Area (Table 4-1 and Table 4-5).
+The BOA of the Action Area provides a diversity of tropical, subtropical, and temperate pelagic habitats for fish.
+There are seven species of fish that require consultation that have the potential to occur in the Action Area (Table 3-1 and Table 3-5).
 Three species are listed as threatened under the ESA: the oceanic whitetip shark, the oceanic giant manta ray, and the scalloped hammerhead shark.
 Four other fish species are protected under the UES: the bigeye thresher shark, humphead wrasse, reef manta ray, and Pacific bluefin tuna.
 The bigeye thresher shark, oceanic whitetip shark, oceanic giant manta ray, and Pacific bluefin tuna are primarily open ocean species and have the potential to occur in the BOA and in deep ocean waters near Kwajalein Atoll.
 Relatively little is known about scalloped hammerhead sharks, but this species does have an affinity for coastal environments where it is known to give birth to live young.
 Juveniles are known to occur in relatively shallow nearshore waters, and adults are known to occur in deeper coastal waters.
 It is not expected to be present in the BOA, but it may be found in Kwajalein Atoll or nearby deep ocean waters.
 The reef manta ray is a shallow water species found primarily in or near reef habitats and may be present in the vicinity of Illeginni Islet.
 The humphead wrasse is reef-associated and found in reef habitat throughout Kwajalein Atoll including waters surrounding Illeginni Islet.
 It is a broadcast spawner that releases massive amounts of eggs and sperm, which become planktonic larvae before settling on the reef.
 Humphead wrasse larvae are not known to occur in the BOA, which is very far from larval sources.
 Larvae may be intermittently present in the deep ocean waters near Kwajalein Atoll, but it is expected that fish larvae there would be very sparsely represented.
 Larvae in the vicinity of Illeginni Islet may be more abundant, but still intermittent and patchy in distribution.